moccalotto/kaos/_rulebook/main.md

 GM determines the Target Number for each party.
 Both parties then roll d100.
 If one party beats the target number but the other does not, that party wins.
-Otherwise redo the test ontil exactly one party has a success.
+Otherwise redo the test until exactly one party has a success.

 Note that the target number does not have to be the same for each party.